CUBRID/cubrid-testtools/doc/ha_repl_guide.md

 			example1.master.dump - the result of master node
 			example1.slave1.dump - the result of slave node

-	 * The file ends with `.test` is test case which has been converted by CTP based on `.sql` file.
+	 * The file ended with `.test` is test case which is converted by CTP based on `.sql` file.

 			--test:
 			drop if exists t;